yyk93/weather-prediction/README.md

 #### Future Works:
 + I will attempt the similar [Kaggle's 10 years weather dataset](https://www.kaggle.com/jsphyg/weather-dataset-rattle-package) in another notebook to improve the model.

-+ The classifier achieved a  AUC of 0.75 on unseen test data which can be better.

 + Subsequently, it is possible to futrher expand the model to predict likelihood bushfires, the number and location of occurrences of the bushrfires, given the historical weather and  bushfires data.

 #### References:
 Australian Meteorological and Oceanographic Society (AMOS)(2017, August 1).